kartik31193/CoffeeMachine/README.md

 ### Methods:
 - report()
 - Prints the current profit

-e.g.
-Money: $0
+- e.g.Money: $0

 - make_payment(cost)
 - Parameter cost: (float) The cost of the drink.

-Returns True when payment is accepted, or False if insufficient. e.g. False
+- Returns True when payment is accepted, or False if insufficient.e.g.
+False